a-chmielewski/OloWpierdolosGamblingCasinoBot/README.md

 ## How Slots Work

-The slot machine is a classic 3-reel game with 5 symbols:
+The slot machine is a **5-reel game** with 5 symbols and animated reveals:

 **Symbols:** 🍒 Cherry | 🍋 Lemon | ⭐ Star | 💎 Diamond | 💀 Skull